What is Do Until Loop in VBA Excel?

 It will first highlight the macro name by yellow color.

-Now press F8 key one more time, the yellow line will go to Do Until Loop.
+Now press the F8 key one more time, the yellow line will go to Do Until Loop.

 So, x=0.
-Since the highlighted line is the first line in the loop so the value of “x” is zero, so press the F8 key once again and see the value of “x”.
-Before that exit, the code running and assign the value to “x” as 1.
+Since the highlighted line is the first line in the loop, so the value of “x” is zero, so press the F8 key once again and see the value of “x.”
+Before that exit, the code is running and assign the value to “x” as 1.

-Now press F8 key one more time and we should get the value of 1 in cell A1.
+Now press the F8 key one more time, and we should get the value of 1 in cell A1.